wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 double x = x * 2
 ```

 Curried functions, every function in Haskell only takes one parameter.
-Didn't wee see functions that take more than one parameter so far?
+But wee saw functions that take more than one parameter so far, didn't wee?
 Well, it's a clever trick!.

 All the functions that accepted several parameters so far have been curried functions.
-Currying is the process of transforming a function that takes multiple arguments, into a function that takes just a single argument
+Currying is the process of transforming a function that takes multiple arguments,
+into a function that takes just a single argument
-and returns another function which accepts further arguments, one by one, that the original function would receive.
+and returns another function which accepts further arguments,
+one by one, that the original function would receive.
+This process is also known as `partial application`.

 Example: